It’s time to build these moves into your routine, if you haven’t done so.

 Works obliques and abs

-Why do it This toughens up the upper body, and will help in activities that require torso rotation, such as swimming and golf.
-A muscle-strengthening exercise like this increases bone density, so it’s good for women with a calcium deficiency.
+Why do it This toughens up the upper body, and will help in activities that require torso rotation, such as swimming, tennis and golf.

-How often Three to five times a weekSit on mat with knees bent and heels about 30cm away from buttocks.
+How often Three to five times a weekSit on mat with knees bent at about 90 degrees.
 Lean back slightly and clasp hands in front of chest [A].
 Contract abdominal muscles.
 As you exhale, twist torso to left, keeping back straight [B].
 Inhale, return to centre and repeat on other side to complete rep.

 Do three sets of 20 reps.

 Works quads, hamstrings, inner and outer thighs, glutes and core